confidential-containers/cloud-api-adaptor/ibmcloud/README.md

 > **Note:** The cloud API adaptor establishes a network tunnel between the worker and pod VM, and the network traffic to/from the pod VM is transparently transferred via the tunnel.

 If you execute the `terraform destroy` command for the `run-nginx-demo` Terraform template the nginx Pod, ConfigMap and NodePort Service, as well as the RuntimeClass for Kata will be deleted on the cluster.

+### Check the Virtual Server instance for the nginx pod exists

 A Terraform template that checks the nginx peer pod instance has been successfully created on your IBM Cloud VPC is available in [ibmcloud/terraform/check-podvm-instance](./terraform/check-podvm-instance).